Pickett Mountain Mine Rezoning Application, ZP 779A – Wolfden Mt. Chase LLC

-The Maine Land Use Planning Commission received a zoning petition on January 27, 2020 to rezone approximately 197.5 acres of land from a General Management Subdistrict to a Planned Development Subdistrict (D-PD) in T6 R6 WELS.
-The proposed purpose of the D-PD subdistrict is for a metallic mineral mine and associated buildings and infrastructure.
-The zoning petition is subject to, and will be reviewed under, the Commission’s Chapter 12 rules (Mining and Level C Mineral Exploration Activities).
-Chapter 12 requires a public hearing to be held by the Commission prior to a final decision on the petition.
+On January 18, 2023, the Maine Land Use Planning Commission received an application from Wolfden Mt.
+Chase LLC to rezone approximately 374 acres of land in T6 R6 WELS from General Management and Protection Subdistricts to a Planned Development Subdistrict (D-PD).
+The purpose of the proposed D-PD subdistrict is to develop and operate a metallic mineral mine.
+The application is subject to, and will be reviewed under, the Commission’s Chapter 12 rules (Mining and Level C Mineral Exploration Activities).
+Chapter 12 requires a public hearing to be held by the Commission prior to a final decision on the application

-This web page is a source of information about the Commission’s review of the Wolfden Rezoning Petition, including the Commission’s review criteria and the process for evaluating the petition.
+This webpage is a source of information about the Commission’s review of the Pickett Mountain Mine Rezoning Application, including the Commission’s review criteria and the process for evaluating the application.
 Documents relating to each step in the process will be posted in the table below as soon as they are available.
-If you wish to receive email updates and notices related to the Commission’s review of this petition, please sign-up for petition updates on this webpage.
+If you wish to receive email updates and notices related to the Commission’s review of this application, please sign-up using the blue box on the upper right of this webpage.

-Public comments are welcome until the close of the record after the hearing.
-The LUPC encourages interested persons to submit written comments on this petition electronically to the e-mail address Wolfdenrezoning.LUPC@maine.gov.
-Written comments submitted in hard copy should be sent to the Maine Land Use Planning Commission, attention: Stacie Beyer, 22 State House Station, 18 Elkins Lane, Augusta, ME 04333-0022.
+Public comments on this application are welcome until the close of the record after the hearing.
+The LUPC encourages interested persons to submit written comments by email to Wolfdenrezoning.LUPC@maine.gov.
+Written comments submitted on paper should be sent to the Maine Land Use Planning Commission, Attention: Tim Carr, 22 State House Station, 18 Elkins Lane, Augusta, ME 04333-0022.

-A public hearing notice will be published with details on the public hearing, including how to participate in the hearing, request intervenor status, and receive future notifications in advance of the hearing.
+A public hearing notice will be published including information on how to participate, request intervenor status, and receive future hearing notifications.

-A petitioner wishing to seek a metallic mineral mining permit from the Department of Environmental Protection under the Maine Metallic Mineral Mining Act (Title 38, chapter 3, subchapter 1, article 9) for a project located wholly or in part within the unorganized areas of the State must first petition and receive approval from the Commission for a change in the subdistrict boundary to a custom, Planned Development (D-PD) Subdistrict.
+An applicant wishing to seek a metallic mineral mining permit from the Department of Environmental Protection under the Maine Metallic Mineral Mining Act (Title 38, Chapter 3, Subchapter 1, Article 9) for a project located wholly or in part within the unorganized areas of the State must first petition and receive approval from the Commission for a change in the zoning subdistrict boundary to a custom, Planned Development (D-PD) Subdistrict.
 The D-PD subdistrict is the only Commission zoning subdistrict that would allow for metallic mineral mining.
-The purpose of the D-PD subdistrict is to allow for large scale, well-planned development that depends on a particular natural feature or location that is available at the proposed site.
+The general purpose of the D-PD subdistrict is to allow for large scale, well-planned development that depends on a particular natural feature or location that is available at the proposed site.

 Pursuant to 12 M.R.S.A., Section 685-A(8-A), no change in a district boundary shall be approved by the Commission unless there is substantial evidence that: